-My father-in-law recently got married at the Dreams Punta Cana Resort & Spa in the Dominican Republic.
-We’ve visited quite a few islands in the Caribbean, but never DR.
+My father-in-law recently got married at Dreams Punta Cana Resort & Spa, which is located in the Dominican Republic.
+We’ve visited quite a few islands in the Caribbean, but never DR. We were excited to check out this new destination, as we had a number of friends who had nothing but great things to say about the island.

 Here’s how their brochure describes Dreams: